 Since we can’t be together in person, we’ve partnered with local organizations and creatives to bring you on-screen fun at home.
 We’re exploring what it means to have courage and to take care of ourselves and one another.
 Facing things that are new, different, or unknown can be scary, but a moment of bravery to reach out a helping hand or to try something new can lead to beautiful possibilities!

-Virtual Family Festival live programming took pace on August 22, 2020.
+Virtual Family Festival live programming took place on August 22, 2020.
 We hope you’ll enjoy recorded & archived activities and workshops!

 Create a continuous pattern with a lint roller or toilet paper roll in this activity inspired by the work of artist Katrina Andry